Howardflz/CIS-519-Project/README.md

 ## Instructions:

-Each of us has a separate coding file and we have an integrated file for convenience.
+Each of us has a separate coding file uploaded to the repository corresponding to contents shown below.

 Fenglong Zhao: Data Preprocessing, Logistic Regression, KNN, xGBoost, Ensemble Learning